 Jason Koepke - Navy Regional Mid-Atlantic Fire & Rescue & Smithfield VFD

 Jason started his fire service career in 1995 at Chuckatuck Volunteer Fire Department.
-He became a member of the Smithfield Volunteer Fire Department in 2000 and now serves as a Captain/ Training Officer responsible for departmental training.
+He became a member of the Smithfield Volunteer Fire Department in 2000 and now serves as a Division Training Chief responsible for departmental training.
 He became a career fireman in 2003 at Navy Regional Mid- Atlantic Fire & Rescue where he was a driver operator on Tower 11 for twelve years until he was promoted to Lieutenant in 2014.
 Jason is currently assigned to NSA Hampton Roads Station 4 on Quint 15.

 Brian Sanzo - Newport News Fire Department, Smithfield VFD, & Chuckatuck VFD

 Brian began his fire service career back in 1986 at the Phoebus Volunteer Fire Department in Hampton, Virginia.
 He became a career fireman in 1993 with the City of Newport News, were he is currently a lieutenant.
 He is currently a member of NNFD Special Operations, Virginia Task Force 2 Urban Search and Rescue Team, a FEMA USAR Instructor and a Virginia Department of Fire Programs adjunct instructor.
 He is also a paid employee for Smithfield Volunteer Fire Department.